ecebuketgokcen/Medical-Image-Processor-with-Interactive-Zoom/README.md

 Ensure your system has a proper Python environment setup before running the application.
 If you encounter issues, check that all dependencies (such as PySide6 and OpenCV) are correctly installed.

-This project was designed as part of the "Computational Methods in Engineering" course of Ankara University Biomedical Engineering department.It focuses on building a graphical interface for interactive medical image analysis using PySide6 and OpenCV.

 **Contributing**